German

 Continuation of German 1101, with an increased emphasis on German history and politics.
 Three hours per week, with one hour of conversation practice with learning assistant.
 Equivalent of German 1101 is required.

 An examination of literary, artistic, and cinematic representations of the city of Berlin during three distinct time periods: the “Roaring 20s,” the Cold War, and the post-Wall period.
 Explores the dramatic cultural, political, and physical transformations that Berlin underwent during the twentieth century and thereby illustrates the central role that Berlin played, and continues to play, in European history and culture, as well as in the American cultural imagination.
 For each time period studied, compares Anglo-American representations of Berlin with those produced by German artists and writers, and investigates how, why, and to what extent Berlin has retained its status as one of the most quintessentially modern cities in the world.
 No knowledge of German is required.
 Note: Fulfills the non-US cinema requirement for cinema studies minors.
-(Same as: CINE 1152)
+This course originates in German and is crosslisted with: Cinema Studies; Urban Studies.
+(Same as: CINE 1152, URBS 1152)

 Examines narratives of the pact with the devil, beginning with Goethe’s Faust I and II – and the title character’s selling of his soul to Mephistopheles – all in a quest for unlimited knowledge and pleasure.
 Recognizing the roots in European culture, we explore challenges through and efforts at decolonization, considerations and intersections of transcultural aspects.
 As the pact becomes metaphor for humans’ enduring fascination with the devil and excess (e.g., hybris), we turn to its manifestation in cinematic, visual and performing arts, as well as global literary and popular culture (e.g., Marlow, Bulgakow, Kentridge, Manga/Graphic novels).
 We research the so-called “Faustian bargain” narratives as gateways into exploring the interdisciplinary framework of university learning (e.g., history of sciences; mythologies; environmental studies, gender and above all, ethics).
 The course enables and necessitates research-driven writing and emphasizes writing as a process.
 (IRBW)